 In Phonics this week, we will focus on general sound discrimination of instrumental sounds.
 We will play games that encourage the children to listen carefully to sounds made by different instruments, discussing the differences and similarities as we listen.
 The children will play a variety of different instruments during carpet time games led by an adult.
-Our rising 5 children will also learn about the letter B this week.
-The children will practise saying the letter name and sound.
-We will also practise identifying the sound in words and will have a go at writing the letter in the air as well as on paper.

 This week in Maths, we will be exploring shapes such as rectangles and triangles.
 The children are always keen to identify shapes by their name but this week we will begin to discuss how we can identify shapes by their properties.
 We will also go on shape treasure hunts around the setting, match the same shapes and even have a go at drawing different shapes.
 If your child spots any shapes out in the environment or at home, please pop an observation onto tapestry so your child can share it with us at Preschool.